Holly Sonders Shows Off Her Perky Booty And Goes Topless As She Teases She Never Skips Leg Day

 "Beautiful energy," a fourth user praised.

 On Tuesday, Holly showed off her assets in an entirely different manner.
-She wore a skintight, red-hot, sexy catsuit as she paid tribute to pop singer Britney Spears and an iconic video of hers from more than two decades ago.
+She wore a skintight, red-hot, sexy catsuit as she paid tribute to pop singer Britney Spears' iconic video for 'Oops I Did it Again.'

 That titillating pair of catsuit snaps received nearly 8,000 likes and 235 comments over the past day or so.
 As alluring as that setup may have been, Holly's revealing workout look in this new upload seems likely to generate even more engagement from her 539,000 followers.